* Jobless claims disappoint, following private sector report

 The Fed's stimulus efforts along with signs of improvement in the U.S. economy have helped stocks rally since the start of the year.
 While the S&P 500 broke above its closing record last week, it has yet to surpass its intraday record high of 1,576.09, and investors have mostly pulled back from the market this week.

-Among the latest comments from Fed officials, Dennis Lockhart, president of the Federal Reserve Bank of Atlanta (BSE: ATLANTA.BO - news) , suggested the Fed's program to stimulate the economy would continue for at least a few more months.
+Among the latest comments from Fed officials, Dennis Lockhart, president of the Federal Reserve Bank of Atlanta (BSE: ATLANTA.BO - news) , on Thursday suggested the Fed's program would continue for at least a few more months.

-Charles Evans, head of the Chicago Fed and an influential dove at the central bank, said rates could stay at rock bottom until the unemployment rate falls to 5.5 percent from the current 7.7 percent.
+Charles Evans, head of the Chicago Fed and an influential dove at the central bank, said on Thursday rates could stay at rock bottom until joblessness falls to 5.5 percent from the current 7.7 percent.

-Shares of Facebook rose 3.1 percent to $27.07 in heavy volume after it unveiled a new family of phone applications that will let users display mobile versions of their newsfeed and messages on the home screen of a wide range of devices based on Google's Android system.
+Shares of Facebook (NasdaqGS: FB - news) jumped 3.2 percent to $27.10 after it unveiled a new family of phone applications that will let users display mobile versions of their newsfeed and messages on the home screen of a wide range of devices.